-LM stabilisation has a potential advantage that it can be used to shrink the island below the marginal stability width, so that it can then be turned off until the next triggering event.
+Locked mode (LM) stabilisation has a potential advantage that it can be used to shrink the island below the marginal stability width, so that it can then be turned off until the next triggering event.
 This will be advantageous in terms of the impact on $Q$ if NTMs are not being continuously triggered.
 It is intended that ITER will operate ELM-free, and tokamak reactors will also likely need to operate without ELMs, which would eliminate them as an NTM trigger.
-The other major trigger of ELMs in contemporary tokamaks is sawteeth.
+The other major trigger of NTMs in contemporary tokamaks is sawteeth.
 The time between sawteeth in ITER is predicted to be much larger than the energy confinement time \cite{hender_chapter_2007}.
 If sawteeth are the primary trigger of NTMs in ITER, stabilisation schemes requiring that power be constantly on will be at a significant disadvantage.

-We will see below that LM stabilisation has the advantage, in any case, that the peak power requirement is lower than that for the other envisioned stabilisation schemes, as it enables current drive at the island O-point exclusively, where it is most stabilising.
-In addition to factoring into the time-averaged power requirement, the peak power requirement is also an issue for ITER because it takes 3 seconds to switch power between launchers, so that this power must be reserved to the upper EC launcher to allow NTM stabilisation on the required time scale \cite{poli_electron_2018}.
+We will see below that, with the island locking at relatively small width, LM stabilisation also has the advantage that the peak power requirement is lower than that for the other envisioned stabilisation schemes.
+It enables current drive at the island O-point exclusively, where it is most stabilising.
+In addition to factoring into the time-averaged power requirement, the peak power requirement is an issue for ITER because it will take 3 seconds to switch power between launchers, so that this power must be reserved to the upper EC launcher to allow NTM stabilisation on the required time scale \cite{poli_electron_2018}.
 The power will therefore not be available for competing demands such as for core heating, sawtooth stabilisation, current profile control, or pumping impurities out of the plasma core.

 A LM stabilisation strategy can be implemented in ITER.
 The intrinsic error field in ITER will be compensated by external coils, which could be adjusted such that the resulting total error field locks the island O-point in front of the EC wave launcher.
 Upon detection of a rotating $2/1$ NTM, one could simply wait until it locks before proceeding to stabilise it efficiently.
 Although not considered here, a combination of RM and LM stabilisation could prove optimal in practice, e.g. to further reduce the island width at locking.